jimbrig/KaaS/3-Resources/Highlights/Readwise/Readwise Syncs.md

     - 29 highlights from The Baker’s Dozen: 13 Tips for Better Extract/Transform/Load (ETL) Practices in Data Warehousing
     - 13 highlights from Better Extract/Transform/Load (ETL) Practices in Data Warehousing

+- [[2021-12-26]] 4:49 PM — Synced 2 highlights from 2 documents.
+    - 1 highlights from Loss Data Analytics - Loss Reserving
+    - 1 highlights from P.A.R.A.
+V: The Project List Mindsweep